PD Info Public Domain Information Project

 Children

 V - Hey, diddle, diddle, The cat and the fiddle, The cow jumped over the moon; The little dog laughed to see such sport, And the dish ran after the spoon.
-PD Reprint

 Hiawatha